Reagan National Airport Traveler Update on Coronavirus

-The new concourse will have direct, enclosed access to planes via jetbridges and spacious holdrooms.
+The new concourse provides direct, enclosed access to planes via jetbridges and spacious holdrooms.
 Work to build out new shopping and dining experiences and an American Airlines Admirals Club lounge is ongoing.
 The soft opening of the new concourse in April marked the permanent end of Gate 35X and its remote busing operation.

 The concourse design includes architectural features consistent with Terminal B/C’s exposed metal beams, glass walls and domed ceilings while maximizing open, navigable gate areas and panoramic views of downtown Washington, D.C.